coenhallie/emeris-assignment/README.md

 ## About The Project

-I had to develop a token swap application for a well-known blockchain company with provided JSON mock data.
+I have developed a token swap application for a well-known blockchain company with provided JSON mock data.

 ### URL to access the view the assignment